forthright/ferret/CONTRIBUTING.md

     ./bin/build

-Note: Extracting some packages might hit the Windows path limit for CMD.exe and PowerShell.
+Note: Extracting Node.js's zipfile might hit the Windows path limit for CMD.exe and PowerShell.
-You might have to manually extract the archives via windows explorer with something like 7zip to initially get past this.
+If it is regarding `node_modules/npm...` you can safely ignore this as this is not copied over during packaging.